-4. Pros of Using the Cash Basis for Your Tax Return
+Should You Use the Cash Basis for Your Tax Return?

 + You’ll only pay tax on income that you’ve been paid.
 Therefore, if you have a slow-paying client, you won’t pay HMRC until you get paid.

 + You avoid dealing with capital allowances (except for cars), meaning you get full tax relief for any major expenses in the tax year you pay for them.